linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 Members who have set up a limited liability underwriting vehicle must then deposit funds at Lloyd's in November to support their underwriting capacity for the following year.

-To write a premium income limit of  $1m for the 2010 year, for example, an account would require a$ 400,000 deposit, in the form of cash, shares or bank guarantees.
+To write a premium income limit of  \$1m for the 2010 year, for example, an account would require a\$ 400,000 deposit, in the form of cash, shares or bank guarantees.

 Funds deposited are geared by about 2.5 times.